Floating through space and time

 In this state of weightlessness objects will start to communicate with each other by silently approaching unreality as if it were the easiest thing to do.
 We, the spectators, join in and some way down the stream we all find ourselves in a harbour that welcomes a remote future.

 At night industrial, operating and traffic lights rule within the harbour.
-A yellow dome of light stretches above ships, cranes, wharfs and container terminals, extinguishing all other coulours.
+A yellow dome of light stretches above ships, cranes, wharfs and container terminals, extinguishing all other colours.
 It’s size is fascinating, as well as it’s vibrancy, the extravagance and fluidity of global progress.

-With blue, a colour that imitates water as well as the sky, lending soft outlines to maritime objects, scetching contours and softening at the same time, there is the chance of an ironic reunion between the elements.
+With blue, a colour that imitates water as well as the sky, lending soft outlines to maritime objects, sketching contours and softening at the same time, there is the chance of an ironic reunion between the elements.
 The sea, the sky and the harbour will always be blue, regardless of any clichés, regardless of how industrial they may seem at times.

 Blue reappears as a glowing subtraction, it differs from reality just like any other idea that has lost its origin.
 It will level the way for a fresh start, a new visibility, a new identity.